dhanashri-code/to-do-list/README.md

 the <body> element,switching styles dynamically.

 2. Add Task:
-Add tasks using the input field and the "Add" button.
+Add tasks using the input field and the "Add Task" button.

 4. Edit Task:
 Opens a prompt to edit the task text.